 Sinkholes are bowl-shaped, funnel-shaped, or vertical-sided depressions in the land surface that form over underground voids.
-These depressions, which can range in size from a few feet to several hundred feet in diameter, usually result from the natural collapse of the roofs of caves eroded in soluble bedrock, but they can also result from man-made activity such as mining, groundwater pumping, or the failure of sewer and storm water drains.
+These depressions can range from a few feet to several hundred feet in diameter, and usually result from the natural collapse of soluble bedrock and overlying soil.
+Sinkholes can also result from mining, groundwater pumping, and leaking water, sewer, and storm water pipes.
 Subsidence of the ground is usually gradual, but on occasions it can be sudden and dramatic.

-In regions of carbonate bedrock such as limestone or dolomite, slightly acidic rainwater percolating though organic soil dissolves the carbonate minerals as it comes into contact with the bedrock.
-Over time, this persistent process can create extensive systems of underground fissures and caves.
-The surface of such a region is often pocked with depressions.
-This type of topography is called karst terrain.
+When it rains, a portion of the slightly acidic water percolates though the soil, comes into contact with bedrock, and slowly dissolves mineral grains.
+In regions of carbonate bedrock, this process can create of underground fissures and caves.
+The surface of such a region is often pocked with depressions called sinkholes.
+Sinkholes are a characteristic featuer of a karst terrain.
 In well-developed karst terrain, chains of sinkholes form what are known as solution valleys and streams frequently disappear underground.

-Sinkhole collapse, either slow or dramatic, regularly causes considerable damage to buildings, highways, rails, bridges, pipelines, storm drains, and sewers.
+Sinkhole collapse, either slow or dramatic, can cause considerable damage to buildings, highways, rails, bridges, pipelines, storm drains, and sewers.
 In addition, sinkholes provide a pathway for surface water to directly enter groundwater aquifers.
 The increasing potential for pollution is particularly high due to the minimal filtering of surface water.